 We amble back down Niederdorfstrasse poking around the interesting shops and boutiques.
 There's time for a quick change into evening clothes at our lovely hotel, Central Plaza, and then we're off on a quick 10-minute tram ride to Zurich-West.

 Any initial ill-judgments of Zurich are obliterated here.
 Where an old industrial area once stood is now a vibrant scene.

 Gourmet food shops at Markthalle and arty boutiques everywhere, this is totally my kind of place.
-We fall instantly in love with Frau Gerold's Garten.
+We fall instantly in love with Frau Gerold's Garten (website in German).
 Started 2012 as a temporary project, this beer and kitchen space, as it's called, has since grown into something of an institution with shops, art, a garden community and great food and drink sold from stalls and renovated shipping containers.

 We wander down the road in the balmy evening to a bar called Gerold Chuchi and, like so many before us, are blown away by the fabulous installation of what must be more than 60 brightly coloured umbrellas hung overhead in the alley.

 We enjoy a beer, then have a casual relaxed dinner at Les Halles, one of the restaurants housed in a former warehouse in Zurich-West.
 There's also a wholesale grocer's market stall integrated into the restaurant.